thindil/nimalyzer/doc/configuration.rst

 Here is the list of check rules to check by the progams in the second section of the configuration.
 They are almost the same as for the previous list of the check rules, but the first rule checks also templates and macros.
+We also set again message to show it only once as there is no rules configured for the program.
 ::
+message Checking the program's rules
     check hasPragma all contractual "raises: [*" "tags: [*" check paramsUsed procedures
     check paramsUsed macros